-- A substantial command of at least one foreign language is required by some departments (e.g., linguistics, literature). - 2.
-Specific science courses are required by many departments.
-For example, the Department of

-Computer Science and Engineering and the Department of Electrical and Computer Engineering require Physics 2A-B-C-D or Physics 4A-B-C-D-E; the Department of Chemistry and Biochemistry requires Physics 1A-B-C, Physics 2A-B and C or D, or Physics 4A-B-C-D-E.
+- A substantial command of at least one foreign language is required by some departments (e.g., linguistics, literature). - Specific science courses are required by many departments.
+For example, the Department of Computer Science and Engineering and the Department of Electrical and Computer Engineering require Physics 2A-B-C-D or

-The physical and life sciences, applied sciences (the Departments of Computer Science and Engineering, Electrical and Computer Engineering, Bioengineering, Mechanical and Aerospace Engineering and Structural Engineering) together with certain social sciences (including cognitive science and economics), require at least one year of calculus.
+- Physics 4A-B-C-D-E; the Department of Chemistry and Biochemistry requires Physics 1A-B-C, Physics 2A-B and C or D, or Physics 4A-B-C-D-E. - The physical and life sciences, applied sciences (the School of Engineering majors) together with certain social sciences (including cognitive science and economics), require at least one year of calculus.